Ninja-Squad/ninja-squad.github.com/_posts/2017-12-03-angular-cli-1.6.md

 As soon as a new version of the application will be available, the observable will emit an event.
 In the example above, I chose to open a modal with `ng-bootstrap` to ask the user to reload the application.
-If he/she chooses to do so, we load the new version with `activateUpdate()`.
+If he/she chooses to do so, we load the new version with `activateUpdate()` and reload the page.
 If not, we do nothing.
 You can of course display what you want (just an alert, a toast...).